Guerande, Loire-Atlantique tourism & sightseeing

 The area around Guerande is best known for the salt flats which have provided the town with several centuries of wealth.
 The salt drying pans can be seen on many of the river inlets in the region, where the salt is dried and harvested using traditional methods (the water is slowly channelled into increasingly shallow pools as the water evaporates and the salt becomes more concentrated, until the salt can be harvested in the very final pools).

 There is a 'salt museum' if you are interested in learning more about the importance of this industry to the history of Guerande.

-If you would like to spend the afternoon at the beach after exploring the history of Guerance we suggest La Baule, an attractive beach and upmarket resort just a few kilometres from Guerande.
+If you would like to spend the afternoon at the beach after exploring the history of Guerance we suggest the resort of La Baule, an attractive beach and upmarket resort just a few kilometres from Guerande.

 Map of Guerande and places to visit